Things New and Old

 "Meditate upon these things; give thyself wholly to them; that thy profiting may appear to all.
 Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself, and them that hear thee."

-You may ask if Jesus is our Saviour, then how can pastors save us?
+You may ask, "If Jesus is our Saviour, then how can pastors save us?"
 That's an excellent question.
 Isn't he a saved man?
 Then why does he need to save himself?

 The salvation Jesus SECURED for and freely applied to His people, and the salvation His people have to work out for themselves are DISTINCT and DIFFERENT salvation.
 The former is eternal salvation; the latter is temporal, i.e. pertaining to the life here and now.